SettleMint

 }

-The exact node labels can vary by deployment state.
+Exact node labels can vary by deployment state.
 The feeds node appears only when the active chain Directory reports feeds support for that system.
-On chains without feeds support, DALP omits the Exchange Rate Feeds step entirely instead of returning a skipped or failed feed node.
-Smart-wallet setup for account abstraction does not appear as a deployment-tree node.
-Integration code should key off id, type, and status instead of display text.
+On chains without feeds support, DALP omits the Exchange Rate Feeds step entirely rather than returning a skipped or failed feed node.
+Smart-wallet setup for advanced accounts does not appear as a deployment-tree node.
+Key your integration code off id, type, and status instead of display text.

 Request fields